 “All the information [you need] is on one page,” says Hannah Pelletier, LPN, a care coordinator and one of HealthlinkNY’s most active users.
-She uses the HealthlinkNY Health Information Exchange an average of five times a day as she manages care for dozens of patients at the Institute’s Kingston, New York location.
+Shes uses the HealthlinkNY Health Information Exchange an average of 5 times a day as she manages care for dozens of patients at the Institute’s Kingston, New York location.
 “HealthlinkNY is what connects it all together.”

 Pelletier says HealthlinkNY helps her in four different ways:

 The local hospital refers discharged patients to the Institute, a federally qualified health center, for follow-up care when patients do not have a regular doctor.
 If patients have been hospitalized, they have a medical history and the Institute’s care managers need to know what it is.
 They get all the information from HealthlinkNY with just a couple of clicks.
 Pelletier says she can access HealthlinkNY directly from her screen because HealthlinkNY is connected directly to the Institute’s electronic health records system.
 “It’s as easy as typing in a patient’s name and pulling up the page,” she says.

 2. Preventing readmissions.